xenondevs/Docs/docs/nova/admin/recipes/vanilla.md

 }
 ```

-!!! info "Shape"
+!!! abstract "Parameters"

+    === "shape"

         The shape is the structure of the recipe.
 You can see that it resembles a Crafting Table.
 The letters you use here have to  also be present in the ``ingredients`` section.
 You can use a space if that slot should be empty.

+    === "amount"

+        The amount of items that will be crafted, can be omitted for 1.

 !!! info "Multiple Choices for Ingredients"

      If you want to give players multiple item choices for a single ingredient, you can specify an array of strings instead of a single string for each ingredient.

-!!! info ""

-    "amount" can be omitted for 1

 ## Shapeless Recipes